Paper thin: new histories of digital text

 Abstract

 Contemporary computing is saturated with physical metaphor and analogy.
 It is a virtual space of web sites, of windows, of menus, of icons, and of pointers.
 There is a clear reason for such a prevalence of metaphor in this world.
 The metaphorical trope of relation provides a way for new users to imagine how a digital interface might work with respect to its physical correlate.
 This has been thought as true in the digital reading world as elsewhere.
-Paper Thin, however, exposes the weakness of our digital-textual, material metaphors.
+Theses on the Metaphors of Digital-Textual History, however, exposes the weakness of our digital-textual, material metaphors.
 This book tackles and rewrites the most common assumption in UI design: that user interface designs for digital reading and writing are mentally constrained by and designed to mimic physical correlates.
 Conducting a new media archaeology of several digital forms – from pagination, whitespace, virtual typography, keyboards, directionality, and dimensionality, to technical protection measures – this book revises our understanding of material path dependencies, which are often erroneous or misplaced.

 Metadata